BChow5/Assignment1/README.md

 ## Introduction

  DigitalOcean is a cloud provider that offers the ability to deploy virtual servers known as Droplets.
 When creating a Droplet, we can automate the setup process to save time and create servers with consistent repeatable configurations using Cloud-Init.

-Cloud-Init is an open source initialization tool that was designed to make it easier to get your systems up and running with a minimum effort, already configured according to your needs.
+ Cloud-Init is an open source initialization tool that was designed to make it easier to get your systems set up and already configured according to your needs.
 By using Cloud-init, we can customize a Droplet’s configuration, install software, manage users, and execute scripts as soon as the server boots up for the first time.

 In this guide, we'll walk through the process of creating a Droplet on DigitalOcean using Cloud-Init, ensuring a smooth and automated setup for your virtual servers.